viking-samurai/viking-samurai/README.md

       Building businesses and supporting entrepreneurship in my local community.

 - 🌱 I’m currently learning ...
       Everything in JavaScript.
-From writing in Vanilla JavaScript, through to Node.js, and grabbing React as a framework along the way.
+From writing in vanilla JavaScript, through to Node.js.

 - 💞️ I’m looking to collaborate on ...
-      Front-end projects based in JavaScript.
+      Front-end projects, particularly in areas which support local small businesses.

 - 📫 How to reach me ...
       Through my contact info at www.projectmuse.ca.